JuCJeff/zendesk-searcher/README.md

 cd frontend-web
 npm install
 ```
-Due to conflicting linter issue, you may need to run --fix before serving the frontend
+Due to conflicting linter issue, you may need to run `--fix` as a flag when serving the frontend

 ### Compiles and hot-reloads for development
 ```